 Even an avid meat-eater will devour every single bite!

-One pot can serve a family for a few days, especially when eaten with rice, over pasta, or with baked sweet potatoes.
+One pot can serve a family for days, especially when eaten with rice, pasta, or baked sweet potatoes.

-But every now and then, I like to lighten things up with this amazing chicken chili.
+But now and then, I like to lighten things up with this chicken chili.

-I love the pale coloring here, using white beans and letting the corn add just a touch of color.
+I love its subtle hue, with white beans and corn adding just a touch of color.